Major & Minor Requirements

 1. Six language courses at the 20000 level or beyond*.
 This requirement may be satisfied in whole or in part by examination credit based on a University placement exam.
 Students who fulfill the language requirement with fewer than three quarters of study must substitute elective courses offered in the Department of Slavic Languages and Literatures.
 In exceptional circumstances students may petition to substitute three courses in a concentrated area of study for three quarters of study in the major language.

 2. One Gateway Course.
 Each quarter, one of the Slavic Department’s courses is designated a “gateway” to Russian and East European Studies.
-Students matriculating at the University of Chicago in 2026 should plan to take one such course before graduation.
+Students matriculating in AY 2025-2026 should plan to take one such course before graduation.
 Gateway Courses introduce cultural studies of the region in comparative and/or diachronic form.
 They are taught in translation.
 They include the Russian Novel, Re-Branding the Balkan City, States of Surveillance, and other courses marked [GATEWAY] in the course catalog.
 These courses address the Department’s learning objectives: Understand key differences between internal and external perspectives on the region; Demonstrate generative knowledge /perspective on cultures of our region; Question accepted precepts for understanding the region.

 3. One REES Proseminar.
-The proseminar, offered annually, is required of all REES Majors matriculating at the University of Chicago in 2026, may be taken at any time, and is open by request to those who have not declared the major.
+The proseminar, offered annually, is required of all REES Majors matriculating in AY 2025-2026, may be taken at any time, and is open by request to those who have not declared the major.
 Tailored to Majors’ interests, the REES Proseminar introduces students to major debates and problems in the field through a theme (e.g., Empire and Nation; or, The Short Story).
 It also hones their research, writing and presentation skills and exposes them to professional opportunities related to their college studies.
 The Proseminar addresses the following learning objectives: analyzing texts, events, and materials from our region in the original language with an understanding of their cultural and historical contexts; demonstrating generative knowledge /perspective on cultures of our region; questioning accepted precepts for understanding the region.

 4. Four elective courses in REES or in languages offered by Slavic Languages and Literatures.
 This requirement is designed to allow students to tailor their program to their intended goals and career track.
 A maximum of one Reading and Research course (REES 29700 Reading/Research: Russian and Eastern European Studies) may be counted as an elective course.
-Students matriculating at the University of Chicago in 2026 are required to take four (4) such courses.
+Students matriculating in AY 2025-2026 are required to take four (4) such courses.
 Students who matriculated before 2026 should take six (6) REES electives total because the Gateway or Proseminar course are optional for them.

 Courses in the major may not be double-counted with general education requirements (except for foreign language requirements).
 A minimum of seven courses in the major must be completed for quality grades at the University of Chicago.